-We all have occasional breakouts, and it’s super-common to get to more pimples around the time of our period, but if you suffer with acne you’ll know that it’s spotty skin on a whole different level.
+We all have occasional breakouts, and it’s super-common to get more pimples around the time of your period, but if you suffer with adult acne, then you’ll know that it’s spotty skin on a whole different level.

 Abigail James, facialist, skin expert and author or Love Your Skin, says there are many factors that can spark and irritate acne, but the underlying issue is almost always hormones.

 Today, we get her advice on what can be done to help it.